Skip to main content

 Shark and Bake

-Alternative name for bake and shark, emphasizing the thick-cut shark fillet in crispy fried bake bread.
-Havana Bake and Shark (formerly Mona's) has served this Maracas Beach specialty for over 50 years.
+Another name for bake and shark, this one putting the thick-cut shark fillet inside crisp fried bake.
+Havana Bake and Shark (formerly Mona's) has been selling it at Maracas Beach for more than 50 years.

 Souse